borh/hachidaishu-translation/README.md

 # Or a later version
 ```

+## API use

+In order to use the various APIs, you must set the correct environment variables.
+This project uses [devenv](https://devenv.sh/) to manage them, but you will need to adapt it to your own workflow.

 # Usage

 The main entrypoint to the program is `src/hachidaishu_translation/cli.py`, but it is possible to specify a run configuration file like so: